tmedwards/sugarcube-2/docs/api/api-config.md

 ### `Config.saves.isAllowed` ↔ *function* (default: *none*) {#config-api-property-saves-isallowed}

 Determines whether saving is allowed within the current context.
-The callback is passed one parameter, the type of save being attempted.
-If its return value is falsy, the save is disallowed.
-If its return value is truthy, the save is allowed to continue unperturbed.
+If unset, saves are always allowed.
+If a callback function is assigned, it is passed one parameter, the type of save being attempted.
+If its return value is truthy, the save is allowed, elsewise it is disallowed.

 <p role="note" class="see"><b>See:</b>
 <a href="#save-api-constant-type"><code>Save.Type</code> pseudo-enumeration</a> for more information on save types.